Frank Serpico: NYPD

 On September 11, 1959, Serpico joined the New York City Police Department (NYPD) as a probationary patrolman, and became a full patrolman on March 5, 1960.
 He was assigned to the 81st precinct, then worked for the Bureau of Criminal Identification (BCI) for two years.
-He was then assigned to plainclothes undercover work, during which he eventually exposed widespread corruption.
+He was then assigned to plainclothes undercover work, working in Brooklyn, Manhattan and the Bronx.

-Serpico was a plainclothes police officer working in Brooklyn, the Bronx and Manhattan to expose vice racketeering.
-In 1967, he reported credible evidence of systemic police corruption, and saw no effect until he met another police officer, David Durk, who helped him.
-Serpico believed his partners knew about his secret meetings with police investigators.
-Finally, he contributed to an April 25, 1970 front-page story in The New York Times on widespread corruption in the NYPD, which drew national attention to the problem.
-Mayor John V. Lindsay appointed a five-member panel to investigate accusations of police corruption.
-The panel became the Knapp Commission, named after its chairman, Whitman Knapp.
+In 1967, Serpico reported credible evidence of systemic police corruption within the NYPD, and saw no effect until he met another police officer, David Durk, who helped him.
+He believed his partners in the BCI knew about his secret meetings with internal affairs investigators.
+Finally, Serpico contributed to an April 25, 1970, front-page story in The New York Times on widespread corruption in the NYPD, which drew national attention.
+Mayor John V. Lindsay appointed a five-member panel to investigate accusations of corruption; the panel became the Knapp Commission, named after its chairman, Whitman Knapp.